JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 }
 ```

 Then we use the htmltools package to create a dependency, the `htmltools::htmlDependency` function returns an object of class `html_dependency`, which htmlwidgets can understand and subsequently insert in the output.
-On the `src` parameter, since we reference a dependency from the filesystem we name the character string `file`, but we could use the \index{CDN} (web-hosted file) and name it `href` instead.
+On the `src` parameter, since we reference a dependency from the filesystem we name the character string `file`, but we could use the CDN\index{CDN} (web-hosted file) and name it `href` instead.

 ```r
 # stats.R